sift-stack/sift/README.md

 ### Installation via Package Managers

 The following demonstrates how to install the Sift client library for each supported language.
-Packages that are downloaded from Github are in the process of being moved to their language's official package repository.

 #### Python